Squidbillies: Soundtrack

 In January 2012, a free 35-track soundtrack was released on the Adult Swim music site entitled The Squidbillies Present: Music for Americans Only Made by Americans in China for Americans Only God Bless America, U.S.A.

 Another album, entitled Squidbillies Double Platinum Gold, was released on vinyl in July 2019.

 Home releases

 The series is also available on HBO Max since September 1, 2020.
+However, seasons 1-12 were removed from the platform in 2023.
+These seasons are expected to return to the streaming service soon, with "Gimmicky Magazine Show Spoof Parody About Dan Halen" returning to its regular fit-to-screen format.